What can you do with an English literature degree?

 What do you learn on an English literature degree?

-Unsurprisingly, most English literature degrees, particularly in the UK, will start off with a focus on the literature of England.
+Most English literature degrees, will start off with a focus on classics and core texts from the country you are studying in.

-More specifically, courses will often go through historical examples of landmark literature such as the works of Geoffrey Chaucer and William Shakespeare, then perhaps introducing other lesser-known examples.
+More specifically, courses will often go through historical examples of landmark literature such as the works of Toni Morrison, William Shakespeare and Charles Dickens then perhaps introducing other lesser-known examples.

-You may also be introduced some foreign texts, although these will mainly be classics.
+You may also be introduced to some foreign texts, although these will mainly be classics.

 As the course continues you will be given more freedom to explore authors and genres that hold more interest for you.

 In this way, an English literature degree can provide a great opportunity to test and refine your skills in a way that would be hard to do anywhere else, in addition to the opportunities presented by extra-curricular activities; most universities will have student publications you can get involved with.